stefan-it/hmByT5/README.md

 # **New**: Logbook

+* 14.04.2022: Experiment with the English+German model has completed.
+Experiments show, that continuing the pretraining on another corpus (German) has no negative performance impact on English downstream task!
+On the contrary, result on English AjMC corpus led to slightly better results.
+We continue this experiment and pretrain on French corpus.
+Additionally, we pretrain the mulitlingual model (reduced 4GB of text for all languages) for an additional epoch.
+Result can be seen [here](bench/README.md).
 * 11.04.2022: Experiment with pretraining an initial English model with JAX/FLAX implementation from Transformers has finished.
 Results on AjMC are really promising and performance is ~1.65% better than with the original ByT5 implementation, and the model was only pretrained for one epoch over the English corpus!
 Results